raulmags2/daily-coding/Utility-Projects/README.md

 - **Features:**
  - Searches the NCBI database for a sequence by accession ID
  - Saves the sequence to a .fasta file
+### 5. sequence_finder
+- **Description:** Reads a DNA sequence and search for the start and stop codon, printing the gene after that.
+- **Features:**
+-  Read one .fasta file and find stop and start bases.
+-  Print the found gene